 If the app name is not recognized and the app is not installed, an HTTP 404 error is returned.
 The user could be presented the option on the second-screen device to install the app on the first-screen device from the Appstore, but this functionality is out of scope for the DIAL protocol.

 If the HTTP request is successful, the DIAL server responds with an HTTP 200 OK response.
 The response body contains an attribute that informs the state of the app —

 running, or is

 installable (note that

-installable is not currently supported by Fire TV DIAL server).
+hidden are not currently supported by the Fire TV DIAL server).

 Step C: Launch the App

 Next, launching the first-screen app is as simple as sending an HTTP POST request to the DIAL REST Service with the app name as the resource name, optional request parameter, and payload in the response body to send to the app.
 A common use case could be a link to the video or music content to play within the app.
 The DIAL server launches the app and passes the payload sent by the mobile app in the

 com.amazon.extra.DIAL_PARAM intent.
 If the second-screen app requests additional data from the first-screen app, the